WebPlatformForEmbedded/ThunderJS/readme.md

 ## Running tests

-This library has a handful of unit / integration tests, located in the `tests` folder.
+This library has unit / integration tests, located in the `tests` folder.

 To run all the tests execute: `npm test`